Generalizing Graph Neural Networks on Out-Of-Distribution Graphs: Conclusion and Future work

 In this paper, we study a practical but seldom studied problem: generalizing GNNs on out-of-distribution graph data.
 We analyze the problem in a causal view that the generalization of GNNs will be hindered by the spurious correlation among subgraphs.
 To improve the stability of existing methods, we propose a general causal representation learning framework, called StableGNN, which integrates graph high-level variable representation learning and causal effect estimation in a unified framework.
 Extensive experiments well demonstrate the effectiveness, flexibility, and interpretability of the StableGNN.
 In addition, we believe that this paper just opens a direction for causal representation learning on graphs.
 As the most important contribution, we propose a general framework for causal graph representation learning: graph high-level variable representation learning and causal variable distinguishing, which can be flexibly adjusted for specific tasks.
-For example, a multi-channel filter may be adopted to learn different signals on graphs into subspaces.
-And for some datasets there may exist more complicated causal relationships among high-level variables, hence discovering causal structure for these high-level variables may be useful for reconstructing original data generation process.
-To be border impact, we believe the idea could also spur the causal representation learning in other areas, like object recognition and automatic driving in wild environments.
+For example, besides molecules, we could adjust our framework to learn the causal substructures of proteins.
+The substructures of proteins play a crucial causal role in determining their properties and functions.
+Different substructures can confer distinct functionalities and characteristics on the proteins.
+To have a broader impact, we believe the idea could also spur causal representation learning in other areas, like object recognition~\cite{riesenhuber2000models}, multi-modal data fusion~\cite{wang2021survey}, and automatic driving in wild environments~\cite{bojarski2016end}.